kundudeb/kundudeb.github.io/index.md

 I was a project leader at the [Rethinking Number Theory Workshop](https://sites.google.com/view/rethinkingnumbertheory/home) in June 2023.

-I am currently organizing the Algebra/Number Theory Seminar at UTRGV.
+I am currently organizing the Algebra/Number Theory Seminar at UTRGV with my colleague Luigi Ferraro.

 ## Expository Talks, Articles and Course Notes